dtuait/pwned-proxy-combined/pwned-proxy-backend/README.md

 ```

 This populates `.env` using the provided `.env.example` template and should be
 run before starting Docker or the Dev Container.
-Edit the created file and
+After generation edit the file
-replace any remaining placeholders as needed.
+to supply your domain names and `HIBP_API_KEY`.

 Set `DJANGO_DEBUG=true` in your `.env` to enable Django's debug mode.